kvarak/dnd/docs/_Folk/beastfolk.md

 - **Size**.
 Vulpine are slight creatures, thin-framed and standing three and a half to four feet tall.
 Most weigh between 25 and 40 pounds.
 Your size is Small.

 - **Speed**.
 Although short, vulpine are unusually quick on their feet.
-Your base speed is 30 feet.
+Your base speed is 30 ft.

 - **Low-light Vision**.
 Vulpine are comfortable in dark environments, having superior vision.
-You can see in dim light as if it were bright light, and an additional 60 feet into darkness as if it were dim light.
+You can see in dim light as if it were bright light, and an additional 60 ft into darkness as if it were dim light.

 - **Mask of the Wild**.
 You can attempt to hide even when you are only lightly obscured by foliage, heavy rain, falling snow, mist, and other natural phenomena.

 - **Small Stature**.
 Even though you might not be so strong, your body weight is low.
-You may use your Dexterity instead of Strength for Athletic checks when your body weight is the only factor, e.g. climbing.
-In addition, you have advantage on those checks.
+You may use your Dexterity instead of Strength for Physical checks when your body weight is the only factor, e.g. climbing.

 - **Wily**.
-You gain proficiency in one of the following skills of your choice: Deception, Persuasion, or Stealth.
+Add the *Speechcraft* and *Stealth* skills to your class skills if not already there and gain 1 skill point to spent on each of those skills.

 </div>

 **Subtype**.
 There are three closely related types of vulpine: arctic vulpine, grey vulpine, and red vulpine.
 Choose one of these subraces.

 ### Arctic Vulpine
 As an arctic vulpine, you are particularly well-suited to life in cold regions, and are tougher than others of your race in order to survive harsh winters.
 Most arctic vulpine have a fur coat of pure white, although some are mottled or striped with other colors.